Jean-Marie Banos

 Jean-Marie Banos (born 10 February 1962) is a Canadian former fencer.
 He competed in the individual and team sabre events at four consecutive Olympic Games between 1984 and 1996.
 His brother, Jean-Paul Banos, also fenced for Canada at four Olympic Games.
 He is married to Caitlin Bilodeaux, who fenced for the United States at the 1988 and 1992 Summer Olympics.

+Personal life

+After retiring, he became a teacher at Collège Jean-de-Brébeuf and became responsible for the school's fencing program until his retirement.